-All additional readings, e.g., journal articles, will be available on the course Blackboard site in the folder titled, Additional Readings, under Course Materials.
+All additional readings, e.g., journal articles, will be available on the course Blackboard site in the folder titled, Session Readings.
+These are located under Course Materials within each individual session.

-E. Major Course Assignments & Examinations:
+E. Descriptions of Major Assignments and Examinations

 Assignment 1: Weekly Quizzes